UST-QuAntiL/QuantME-UseCases/2021-electronics/README.md

 The [docker-compose file](./docker/docker-compose.yml) for the setup of the environment uses the release *v1.1.1* of [QProv](https://github.com/UST-QuAntiL/qprov).
 However, the IBMQ API may change over time and the retrieval of the required provenance data does not work as expected anymore.
-Therefore, please have a look if a newer relase is available in case you have any issues regarding QProv.
+Therefore, please have a look if a newer release is available in case you have any issues regarding QProv.

 The setup for this use case requires a lot of services from the OpenTOSCA ecosystem, as well as the QuAntil ecosystem.
 Thus, make sure the used Docker engine has access to enough resources and increase them, e.g., if the provisioning of a service instance for the different task fails.